Isabeau of Bavaria: Civil war

-Treaty of Troyes and later years
+The Treaty of Troyes and Isabeau's later years

 By 1419, Henry V had occupied much of Normandy and demanded an oath of allegiance from the residents.
 The new Duke of Burgundy, Philip the Good, allied with the English, putting enormous pressure on France and Isabeau, who remained loyal to the King.
 In 1420, Henry sent an emissary to confer with the Queen, after which, according to Adams, Isabeau "ceded to what must have been a persuasively posed argument by Henry V's messenger".
 France had effectively been left without an heir to the throne, even before the Treaty of Troyes.
 Charles VI had disinherited the Dauphin, whom he considered responsible for "breaking the peace for his involvement in the assassination of the duke of Burgundy"; he wrote in 1420 of the Dauphin that he had "rendered himself unworthy to succeed to the throne or any other title".
 Charles of Orléans, next in line as heir under Salic law, had been taken prisoner at the Battle of Agincourt and was kept in captivity in London.